tsabin2023/CNE350FinalProject/README.md

 Note you may have to replace the relative path with your absolute path in CNE350FinalBASH.sh for this to work on your Raspberry Pi 2w.

 # Modify bash script / part 1 file - the inferface
 To find the interface you want to select and record, in my case it is wlan0.
-Note, write down your case sensative interface
+Note, write down your case sensative interface.
 ```
 ifconfig
 ```